ElvishJerricco/fraxl/README.md

 Unlike Haxl, which only lets you live in `IO`,
 Fraxl is a monad transformer, allowing you to use arbitrary underlying monads.
 Thus, maintaining state between fetches can be left up to the data source.
+This can be used for several things, such as batching, caching, or session management.

 The `fetch` method takes a request and returns a way to wait on the result.
 That is, `fetch` should start a background thread,